 - If they have a pet, could they calmly stroke the pet without harming it?
 Evaluate their ability to do so carefully to prevent injury to the animal.

 - Always keep your voice low, calm, and speak slowly.
 In conversations, the party with whom you’re speaking will often mimic your tone and speed of conversation unconsciously.
-If you remain calm and lower your speaking speed, you may be able to get them to do the same.
+If you remain calm and lower your speaking speed, you may get them to do the same.
 If they are distracted, they may not notice, but it may work if they are engaged in the conversation.